SrGMC/tools/bash-launcher/README.md

 ### Helpers

-Two helpers are also provided:
+Several helpers are also provided:

+-   `cargo-helper`: Allows interactive usage of some `cargo` and Rust tools.
+-   `git-helper`: Allows interactive usage of some `git` commands.
 -   `pass-helper`: Script that allows managing password-store (OTP, List, Show, Insert) interactively from the terminal.
+-   `system-info-helper`: Displays information about the current system.
-- `system-helper`: Allows configuring some settings such as increasing/decreasing brightness and shutting down/rebooting the system
+-   `system-helper`: Allows configuring some settings such as increasing/decreasing brightness and shutting down/rebooting the system.

 Feel free to modify them to your needs, or add more.